Friday, November 19, 2010

 Kevin: Blowing It

-Cut to Jules pulling out a vial so full of coke that it looks like a White Out bottle with the label torn off.
-We see her coke-whore* look full on: red pulpy eyes, redness around the mouth and nose, paleness everywhere else.
-She plays with her hair like it’s a nuisance.
+Cut to Jules pulling out a vial so full of coke that it looks like a bottle of White Out with the label torn off.* She plays with her hair like it’s a nuisance.
 Leslie stands in the doorway with a disapproving look, augmented by her church-doily collar.
-“Kevin has his first byline,” Leslie says, handing Jules the paper as she “blows” out again.
+“Kevin has his first byline,” Leslie says, handing Jules the paper as she blows out again.
 “That’s great!”
 Jules shrieks, grabbing the paper absently and reading the first thing she sees: “Tract Housing in Maryland”?

 *As any good S.E.F. loremeister should know, Demi Moore had a real problem with drugs.
 One day, she came to the set higher than a kite and Joel Schumacher kicked her off the set.
 In order to avoid getting fired, Moore went through rehab.